-The accuracy of SPADE can be systematically improved by deepening the partition.
-In Figure \ref{bottomline_structure}, we would like to emphasize that the bottom line structure of the total particle, or equivalently, the particle number after annihilation may be another indicator for measuring the accuracy and efficiency of SPADE.
-The physical motivation is that the Wigner function is bounded below and above and thus allows finite negative values \cite{bk:CurtrightFairlieZachos2013}, so that the size of signed particles reflecting non-classicality should be limited within a stable level.

-{\bf Convergence with respect to the parameter $\vartheta$}: In Figure \ref{comparison_PAUM_and_SPADE_theta}, stochastic variances are compared when the parameter $\vartheta$ is fixed.
-It is observed that the accuracy of SPADE is almost comparable to that of PAUM when $\vartheta = 0.01$, and even outperforms PAUM when $\vartheta = 0.003$ or $0.005$, regardless of $N_0$.
-Besides, SPADE largely alleviates the exponential growth of stochastic variances compared to pure Monte Carlo simulations.
-This again manifests the indispensability of adaptive particle annihilation.
+As already seen in Fig. \ref{comparison_SPADE_PAUM}, SPADE is capable to control the numerical sign problem if an appropriate parameter $\vartheta$ is adopted, and the total particle number after annihilation can stay at a stable level.
+But SPADE still suffers from the oversampling problem under too small $N_0$ and $\vartheta$.
+Thus it is mandatory to propose a strategy to avoid the oversampling wisely, which in turn requires to understand how the partition level $K(t)$ relies on the particle number $P(t)$, $M(t)$, the parameters $\vartheta$ and $N_0$.

 {\bf Bottom line for particle number}: The efficiency of SPADE can be characterized by its capability to maintain the accuracy, as well as the non-classicality, with minimal amount of particles.
 The physical motivation is that the Wigner function is bounded below and above and only allows finite negative values \cite{bk:CurtrightFairlieZachos2013}.
 Thus the size of signed particles reflecting non-classicality should be limited within a stable level.

-According to Figs.~\ref{bottom_theta} and \ref{bottom_4000}, we have found that the particle number, although growing exponentially at each step, always returns back to a stable level after annihilation (except the group $N_0 = 4\times 10^6$, $\vartheta = 0.008$).
+According to Figs.~\ref{bottom_theta} and \ref{bottom_N}, the particle number, although growing exponentially at each step, always returns back to a stable level after annihilation (except the group $N_0 = 4\times 10^6$, $\vartheta = 0.008$).